Insurance might not always be top of mind, but it’s important to review your policies regularly to make sure you’ve got the right cover

 When and why you should review your insurance

-Insurance works best when you have the right level of protection in place for your situation and as your life changes, so might your insurance needs.
+Insurance works best when you have the right level of protection for your situation and as your life changes, so might your insurance needs.
 You should consider reviewing your cover whenever your situation changes, like:

 - taking on a mortgage to buy a property